Complete your EIS application and take your first step to ID/EIS fellowship!

 The joint ID/EIS fellowship program uses a parallel application process.
 The joint fellowship will follow existing application timelines for ID and EIS fellowships (EIS timeline).

-The EIS and ID fellowship programs will independently review applications and select candidates using their separate interview and decision-making processes.
+The EIS and ID fellowship programs independently review applications and select candidates using their separate interview and decision-making processes.
 Only applicants who meet standards for both programs will be accepted to the joint ID/EIS fellowship program.
 Acceptance to one program does not guarantee acceptance to another program or to the joint ID/EIS fellowship program.
 Acceptance to the EIS program does not guarantee acceptance to an ID fellowship or the joint fellowship program.

 Applicants will find out their EIS application status before completing the ranking process in NRMP for the ID Fellowship Match.
 Applicants can rank either the joint fellowship or traditional ID fellowship track in NRMP depending on their preference.